kostyafarber/crypto-lob-data-pipeline/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add Changelog
-- [x] Add back to top links
+- [] Add another script to make the consumer portion into a producer.

-- [ ] Add Additional Templates w/ Examples
-- [ ] Add "components" document to easily copy & paste sections of the readme
-- [ ] Multi-language Support
-    - [ ] Chinese
-    - [ ] Spanish
+- [] Add docker youtube video in acknowledgments.

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/kostyafarber/crypto-lob-data-pipeline/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->
 ## Contributing